DawidPawulski/Windows-Archiver/README.md

-# SanityArchiver
+# Windows Archiver
-C# | .NET Framework | Windows Presentation Foundation.
-WPF application to archieve and handle files, encrypting and compressing text files.
+WPF application to archive and handle files, encrypting and compressing text files.

 ## Description
 As a User I would like to have an application in order to archive and handle my files.